-- Atmospheric Draft

-- Most backdrafting is the result of the characteristics of this type of water heater.
-Combustion gases rise through the ventilation duct solely by the force of convection, which may not be strong enough to counter the pull from dips in indoor air pressure.

-- Induced Draft

-- This system incorporates a fan that creates a controlled draft.
-The potential for backdrafting is reduced because the induced draft is usually strong enough to overcome any competing pull from a drop in indoor air pressure.

-- Sealed Combustion
+- Atmospheric Draft Most backdrafting is the result of the characteristics. - Most backdrafting is the result of the characteristics of this type of water heater.
+Combustion gases rise through the ventilation duct solely by the force of convection, which may not be strong enough to counter the pull from dips in indoor air pressure. - Induced Draft This system incorporates a fan that creates a controlled draft.
+The potential for backdrafting is reduced because the induced draft is usually strong enough to overcome any competing pull from a drop in indoor air pressure. - Sealed Combustion